unosquare/tubular/README.md

 * Common functionality like **Sorting, Filtering (specific to the data type), Free-text search, Paging** and more.
 * Easy to implement inline editors, page or popup forms totally bound to your grid.
 * Basic services like **Print and Export to CSV** in client-side.
+* Independent backend platform (.NET and Node.js)

 Developing with .NET as backend? check [Tubular DotNet](https://github.com/unosquare/tubular-dotnet) project.
+Developing with Node.js as backend? check [Tubular Node.js](https://github.com/unosquare/tubular-nodejs) project.

-If you are looking for Angular2 support, check [Tubular2](https://github.com/unosquare/tubular2) beta project.
+If you are looking for Angular2 components, check [Tubular2](https://github.com/unosquare/tubular2) beta project.

 Please visit the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Page</a> to learn how quickly you can start coding.
 Don't forget to check out the Tubular Generator which quickly turns models into an awesome UIs!